Locals recommend 5 must-see places when visiting Japan.

 Zenkokuji Temple is a popular spiritual destination near this neighborhood.

-In addition, there are many high-end culinary services here, including Michelin-starred kaiseki (fine dining) restaurants that help visitors experience the culinary quintessence of Japan.
+In addition, there are many high-end dining options here, including Michelin-starred kaiseki (fancy cuisine) restaurants, allowing visitors to experience the finest aspects of Japanese cuisine.

 Những món ăn truyền thống của Nhật Bản mà du khách có thể thưởng thức khi tới đây.

-Traditional Japanese dishes that visitors can enjoy when coming here.
+These are some traditional Japanese dishes that tourists can enjoy when they visit.

 Bữa ăn nhẹ có thể khiến các tín đồ matcha phát cuồng.